enkidevs/curriculum/react/introduction/introduction-to-hooks/effect-hooks.md

 ---
 ## Content

-Effect hooks allow you to perform side effects in functional components.
+Effect hooks allow you to perform side effects in function components.
 Some examples of side effects include setting up a subscription, manually changing the DOM or data fetching.
 Let's use the same `<Enki />` component that was created in the previous insight:

 ```jsx
 import React, {